-- We base our annual incentive compensation programs on the achievement of corporate and individual performance measures that are tied directly to our business strategy. - We link a significant portion of compensation to performance using short-term (cash) and long-term (equity) compensation to encourage both proactivity and long-term sustainability.
+- We base our annual incentive compensation programs on the achievement of corporate and individual performance measures that are tied directly to our business strategy. - We link a significant portion of compensation to performance using short-term (cash) and long-term (equity) compensation.